grpc/proposal/A92-xds-ext-authz.md

 ##### Header Mutations

-The response from the ext_authz server may indicate header mutations (additions, modifications, or removals) to make on the data plane RPC.
+The response from the ext_authz server may indicate mutations (additions, modifications, or removals) to make on the data plane RPC's request headers, response headers, or response trailers.

 When the data plane RPC is allowed, mutations may be made to the data plane RPC's request headers or response headers.
 Note that response